-- or.
-Provide superior facilities, services, and operations to meet the position of LAX as the principal airport and international gateway to the region. - oz.
-Improve airport facilities and operations in order to provide world-class service for travelers and other airport users (i.e., employees, public service personnel, etc.). - os.
-Provide and upgrade needed facilities to accommodate current and nextgeneration larger aircraft associated with international and long-haul domestic travel. - o4.
-Encourage other airports in the region to absorb growth in commercial service that is not essential to LAX's international gateway role. - os.
-Lead the effort to regionalize air service in Southern California by forging strategic partnerships that connect LAX and other regional airports.
+Provide the superior facilities, services, and operations needed to meet the position support the role of LAX as the principal airport and international gateway to the region.

+- Improve airport facilities and operations in order to provide world-class service for travelers and other airport users (i.e., employees, public service personnel, etc.). - Provide and upgrade needed facilities to accommodate current and next-generation larger aircraft associated with international and long-haul domestic travel. - 4.
+Encourage other airports in the region to absorb growth in commercial service that is not essential to LAX's international gateway role. - Lead the effort to regionalize air service in Southern California by forging strategic partnerships that connect LAX and other regional airports.